notAnotherAverageJoe/bit_buddy/project_proposal.md

 | Stretch Goals | You can also label certain tasks as stretch goals - as a nice to have, but not mandatory for completing this project.

 Goal      implement a small mini game to break the code simulating what miners do to help keep the blockchain secure.
-Goal      create a table to graph out staked coins
+Goal      create a table to showcase the staking results of current bitcoin held.

-| Must Have, the ability to buy and sell bitcoin, and have a way to create simulated blockchain blocks to simulate what happens when transactions take place.
+| Must Have, the ability to buy and sell bitcoin, and have a way to look over purchased coins and look at the staking of those coins with up to date prices.